Brown–Vialetto–Van Laere syndrome: Diagnosis

 Diagnosis requires a neurological examination and neuroimaging can be helpful.
+Genetic testing is able to identify genetic mutations underlying BVVL.

 BVVL can be differentially diagnosed from similar conditions like Fazio-Londe syndrome and amyotrophic lateral sclerosis, in that those two conditions don't involve sensorineural hearing loss, while BVVL, Madras motor neuron disease, Nathalie syndrome, and Boltshauser syndrome do.
 Nathalie syndrome does not involve lower cranial nerve symptoms, so it can be excluded if those are present.
 If there is evidence of lower motor neuron involvement, Boltshauser syndrome can be excluded.
 Finally, if there is a family history of the condition, then BVVL is more likely than MMND, as MMND tends to be sporadic.

-Genetic testing is able to identify genetic mutations underlying BVVL.

 Treatment

 As of 2017, there were case reports that treatment with high doses of riboflavin 5 phosphate can halt the progress of Brown–Vialetto–Van Laere syndrome and in some cases can improve symptoms.